Greg Saunders: Fictional character biography

 Vigilante continued to sporadically appear as a superhero in DC Comics, having been established as running a dude ranch in Mesa City (the former home of Western hero Johnny Thunder).

 Seven Soldiers

 In Grant Morrison's Seven Soldiers #0, the Vigilante establishes a new Seven Soldiers of Victory to battle the monstrous spider of Miracle Mesa.
 He is apparently killed alongside the rest of the team, only to re-appear as a ghost in Bulleteer #3 (also part of the Seven Soldiers series).
-He attempts to recruit a new team of seven to further battle the threat of the Sheeda.
+He attempts to recruit a new team of seven to combat the Sheeda.
 He claims Bulleteer's actions will allow him to 'rest'.

 Return

 In Superman's Pal Jimmy Olsen Greg Saunders appears, alive, as the sheriff of Warpath, a town on the Mexican border formerly known for supervillain activity.
-Olsen's narration notes that Saunders has been dead and came back to life but does not go into detail.
+Jimmy Olsen's narration notes that Saunders has been dead and came back to life but does not go into detail.
 Olsen also notes that Saunders appears younger, though he retains his past experiences.
-Saunders and a mysterious version of the hero known as the Guardian beat back a villainous invasion from Mexico.
+Saunders and Guardian beat back a villainous invasion from Mexico.